 This data, researched by marketing technology comparison firm Software Advice, surveyed 200 (mostly senior-level) B2B marketers on the effectiveness of different B2B marketing channels.

-As you’ll see below, the survey uncovered many useful findings for marketing professionals as it gives information on both the quantity and quality of leads generated by each channel whilst also outlining B2B marketers’ budgets in 2015.
+As you’ll see below, the survey uncovered many useful findings for marketing professionals as it gives information on both the quantity and quality of leads generated by each channel whilst also outlining B2B marketers’ budgets.

 Quantity of Leads Generated by Channel